hyfydistro/web-design-mockups/README.md

 The layout and design determine how the information will be structured when you create a website.
 There are five key design and usability points to consider when it comes to choosing the right website template:

 * content width design ((1)Full-Width or (2)Box-Width)

+**Full-width** content area works well for creative, contemporary designs. **Boxed-width** content area is more suitable for traditional, business-oriented designs.

 * header layout
 * navigation design
 * logo placement